joshuahudelson/statfeed/README.md

 is 2; maximum is 1000.

 The third inlet receives a float which determines the exponent of the growth function.
-This directly corresponds to how predictable the periodicity of the output signal will be.
-Minimum is 0 (white noise);
+This corresponds to how predictable the periodicity of the output signal will be.
-maximum is 1000.
+Minimum is 0 (white noise); maximum is 1000.

 *** Info ***

-# Statfeed
 Statistical Feedback external for Pure Data

 Copyright (c) 2015 Joshua Hudelson